My So Called Life, Living Single

 We opened presents and watched Toy Story 4 – not the Christmas movie I would have picked, but they were apparently in the mood.
 I lasted through that one and then the first 10 minutes of Toy Story before I had to say good night and make good on my intentions, and go to bed.

-But no!
-There were instructions, and then she proceeded to suggest that I had to call her when I went through those because apparently one of the gifts contained money which was for my sons, half for each.
-Okay, that’s not hard to do.
-No!
-Her hesitation and insistence was because she was low key implying that I was going to keep the money for myself and never give it to them!!
-AND her implication of this was because she kept insisting that, my aunt might call me to talk about the gifts so, I better make sure I give it to them because she is going to ask.
-What the FUCK!
+Her hesitation and insistence were because she was low-key implying that I was going to keep the money for myself and never give it to them!!
+AND her indication of this was because she kept insisting that my aunt might call me to talk about the gifts, I’d better make sure I give them their money because she is going to ask.
+What the FUCK?!
+OMG

 I woke up at some point in the middle of the night, probably because I was grinding my teeth and the ache woke me.
-After I took ibuprofen (the ravages of old age lol) I was drifting off when I decided to peruse Reddit, because why not.
+After I took ibuprofen (the ravages of old age lol), I was drifting off when I decided to peruse Reddit, because why not.
 There were a few posts wishing people a Merry Christmas.
 Folks reminding others to look out for people they knew were alone or may be feeling low during the holidays.
 All legit.
 And then there were those posts of people telling others to appreciate the family they have because they themselves were alone with no family.

-Then there is the other side of the coin.
-My side.
-Where I have family, and I have tried to appreciate them, but all they do is make me miserable.
 The people who are responsible for pushing me further into the abyss of depression, the ones who rejoice in smothering me in the miserable blanket of their manipulative emotional abuse.
 Those are the family that you don’t need.
-I am here to remind those that are alone during the holidays to stop wishing for the shit they don’t have because there is no guarantee you are going to get the happy side of the coin.
+I am here to remind those who are alone during the holidays to stop wishing for the shit they don’t have because there is no guarantee you are going to get the happy side of the coin.

 I appreciated them when times were good, but let me tell you, I do not miss them when the times got bad.
 And I do not miss them this Christmas.
-What I miss is the ghost of Christmas Past when I didn’t know how bad they were treating me and how shitty I in turn, treated myself under their influence.
+What I miss is the ghost of Christmas Past when I didn’t know how bad they were treating me and how shitty I, in turn, treated myself under their influence.

 This year, I gifted myself the gift of mental health.
 I am spending the holiday with the only family that matters, my sons.
 Being alone is not a curse when it is a choice.
 And despite all her attempts to make me feel guilty about it, I woke up today knowing I chose wisely.
 Merry Christmas!